ClementNerma/Rave/docs/hybrid.md

   public func create () : _this;
 }

-class B inherits A {
+class B extends A {
   /**
    * Create a new value of B and return it
    * @returns A new instance of B